text size

 Retirement case study assumptions

-Consistent with the Accumulation Net Benefit model, this Pension Net Benefit Model relies on SuperRatings’ analysis of investment returns, fees and the relative benefits offered to members during the pension phase.
-Considering the variance in earnings and fees between First Super’s balanced pension product and a sample set of retail pension products, the model calculates the de-cumulation of a member’s benefit within the pension phase over a 5-year period to 30 June 2023.
+This Pension Net Benefit Model is based on SuperRatings’ analysis of investment returns, fees and the relative benefits offered to members during the pension phase.
+Analysing the variance in earnings and fees between First Super’s balanced pension product and a sample set of retail pension products, the model calculates the de-cumulation of a member’s benefit within the pension phase over a 5-year period to 30 June 2024.

 Sample Set

-As at 30 June 2023, the number of retail super options included in the sample set is:
+As at 30 June 2024, the number of retail super options included in the sample set as at each year:

 Information about the Pension Net Benefit Model